TDiblik/main-gate-alpr/README.md

    - or equivalent, [based on your system configuration](https://pytorch.org/#:~:text=Aid%20to%20Ukraine.-,INSTALL%20PYTORCH,-Select%20your%20preferences)
 5. Install [tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html)
 6. `pip install -r requirements.txt`
+7. Make sure you're doing this with the same (unix) user the program is gonna be run with!
+In case you're doing this under another user, make sure to complete steps 4-6 with `sudo -H -u <usr> pip3 install ...` prefix.

 ## Start the websocket and matching server